244 people arrested, narcotics worth lakhs of rupees seized in special statewide anti-drug drive: Kerala police | Law-Order

 - India

-Kerala police have arrested around 244 peoplw and seized banned narcotic substances such as MDMA and ganja worth lakhs of rupees in a day-long statewide special anti-drug drive on September 23.
+Kerala police have arrested around 244 people and seized banned narcotic substances such as MDMA and ganja worth lakhs of rupees in a day-long statewide special anti-drug drive on September 23.

 The state-wide special drive -- 'Operation D Hunt' -- was carried out to catch those storing and selling drugs in Kerala, the state police said in a statement on Sunday.